Ahhh, Mexican Pozole.

 Garnishing Your Pozole

-The amount of accompaniments you need to prep are totally up to you.
+The number of accompaniments you need to prepare totally up to you.
 I’ve had pozole in places where the cabbage portion was this massive salad and all I really wanted was more onions.
-Then I’ve had Pozole where there are way too many limes.
+Then I’ve had pozole where there are way too many limes.
 Everything is totally up to you but here are some staples: